 We will probably add more tips as time goes by so check back every once in a while.

-For any and all questions in relation to these tips please email us at; firstname.lastname@example.org.
+For any questions in relation to these tips, please email us at; email@example.com.

-Also, check out the Gold Card Auctions About Us Page for more details in regards to who we are, what we strive to be, and further helpful information in regards to making money in the sports card hobby.
+Also, check out the Gold Card Auctions About Us Page for more details about who we are, what we strive to be, and further helpful information about making money in the sports card hobby.